-Finally I gave up for good and walked all the way back, passing the ford on the way to Okehampton.
+Finally I gave up for good and started to walk all the way back, passing the ford on the return trip to Okehampton.
 But the budding reality of defeat, not to mention the prospect of spending a lonely (and expensive) night in a grim little provincial town, depressed me to no end, which had the positive effect of throwing me back on myself.
 Fuck it.
 I was already wet, I am typically good with directions, so I figured I could unpuzzle this sucker and make Black-a-tor.

 At this point, I had to limit the number of times I checked the map, because every time I yanked the poorly folded, unlaminated thing out of my pocket, its soggy flayed edges flaked away, taking precious bits of data with them.
 But there was enough information remaining to clarify my latest misstep, which I rectified by sussing out a more Byzantine course through the network of roads that lay east of the Tor.
 Having finally developed a reasonable trust in the map, I plunged forward with a bit more spunk in my heels, though at this point the inadequacy of my thin raincoat was growing starkly apparent.

-After weeks and weeks of unseasonable rain, the groundjuicy in the best of timeswas thoroughly soaked.
-As I trooped gamely past clumps of grass and crumbled granite chunks, I was forced to ford streams that werent even on the map.
-The occasional confectionary sheep, spray-painted with Christmas colors, scurried away as I slogged uphill in the growing rain, which was now accompanied by windy whipping mists that brought visibility down to less than a hundred yards.
+After weeks and weeks of unseasonable rain, the ground—juicy in the best of times—was thoroughly soaked.
+As I trooped gamely past clumps of grass and crumbled granite chunks, I was forced to ford streams that weren’t even on the map.
+The occasional confectionary sheep, spray-painted with Christmas colors, scurried away as I slogged uphill in the growing rain, which was now accompanied by windy whipping mists that brought visibility down to well less than a hundred yards.
 My legs were growing weary as I leaned into the driving rain, and I eventually came to the Tor, piled like a Transylvanian castle on the highest peak in the park.

-Dartmoors notorious weather was now in full effect, and the hour was growing late.
-I was craving shelfter, but though many tors provide caves or crannies for shelter, Yes Tor was giving me a big No. I once again considered retreat, but it was too depressing, and I renewed my goal of getting to Black-a-tor Copse by nightfall.
-So after squeezing a most modest reprieve from the lee of the tor, I headed south along one of those parallel dotted lines towards the High Willhays, which command Dartmoor heights like stacks of misshaped granite pancakes.
+Dartmoor’s notorious weather was now in full effect, and the hour was growing late.
+I was craving shelter, but though many tors provide caves or crannies for respite, Yes Tor was givin me a big middle finger.
+I once again considered retreat, but it remained too depressing, and I renewed my goal of getting to Black-a-tor Copse by nightfall.
+So after squeezing a most modest reprieve from the lee of the tor, I headed south along one of those parallel dotted lines towards the High Willhays, which command Dartmoor’s heights like stacks of misshaped granite pancakes.

 I was soaked and tired, having added a number of unplanned miles to my route.
-But though a glum and anxious air of stupidity and failure nipped at my heels like a shaggy black dog, I was more impassive than bummed.
+But though a glum and anxious air of stupidity and failure nipped at my heels like a shaggy black dog stinking with wet, I was more impassive than bummed.
 It was 6:30, so I only had a couple more hours of light, although the concept of light was growing increasingly abstract as the mists thickened and my glasses fogged over.
-According to the map, I did not have very far to go to get to Black-a-tor: maybe a kilometer or so due west down the slope of the hill, which I could not see but assumed lay behind the wall of wet fog.
+According to the map, I did not have very far to go to get to Black-a-tor: maybe a kilometer or so due west down the slope of the hill, which I could not see but assumed lay behind the wall of thick mist.

 To make my final stab I would have to leave the world of dotted parallel lines behind and step onto the open moor, which is notoriously disorienting in the fog.
 But I was up for the challenge, and when I reached the end of the road, I pulled out my handy-dandy compass, only to discover that said compass was not so handy-dandy after all.
 The crappy little gizmo had become water-logged, and the floating magnet was glued to the edge of its little circular cell, unable, or unwilling, to float free and point north.
 With shit creek swirling around me, I felt the paddle slip away from my hands.

 A sort of bad news deja vu struck, commingling panic and regret and intense irritation, but something more mystic as well: the sure supernatural sense of being the toy of fate.
-Somewhere just over my shoulder, someoneor somethingwas snickering.
+Somewhere just over my shoulder, someone—or something—was definitely snickering.
 Laugh away spirits!
 All day long I had forced myself towards my goal not through optimistic enthusiasm but through certain knowledge of the misery of giving up, and so my decision now was actually pretty clear.
-I stood, took a deep breath, and looked to the west, or what I assumed was west, through the dancing veils of fluttering fog.
+I stood, took a deep breath, and looked to the west—or what I gathered was west—through the dancing veils of fluttering fog.

 And there I was, with Sherlock and the good doctor, on the trail of those dastardly hounds: Rank reeds and lush, slimy water-plants sent an odour of decay and a heavy miasmatic vapour into our faces, while a false step plunged us more thigh-deep into the dark, quivering mire, which shook for yards in soft undulations around our feet.
 Its tenacious grip plucked at our heels as we walked, and when we sank into it it was as if some malignant hand was tugging us down into those obscene depths, so grim and purposeful was the clutch in which it held us.

 I yanked myself away from that malignant and stinky hand and continued on, unharmed but shocked, my boots soaked with a fetid slime whose funk still has not quit them.
 Things had definitely gone south, but I continued west, or what I hoped was west.
-A few more football fields later, and I glimpsed a blackened twisted tree limb, flipping me off through the fog.
-I was on the upper edge of the copse, which clung to the northwest slope of the valley atop the granite rubble that lent the place the air of an antediluvian wizard ruin.
+A few more football fields later, and I glimpsed a blackened twisted tree limb.
+I was on the upper edge of the copse, which clung to the northwest slope of the valley atop granite rubble that lent the place the air of an antediluvian wizard ruin.

 I took great care with the slippery final descent into the gnarled and lichen-cloaked arms of the wood.
 Needing respite and shelter, I worked like a robot, found a flat spot along the path that followed the river, pitched the tent, dried myself, made some food, and rolled a spliff.
 It was the most restful evening I have ever spent in a tent.

-I did not know that the following day would be as blissful as it turned out to beamidst a relentless march of colossal cumulous clouds from the west, an intermittent sun would dry out me and most of my stuff, and shed its beams on a long hike and a parade of campsite amusements: a wild but docile herd of shaggy-assed ponies, a shepherd and his son driving their flock along the path, a crew of determined young hikers, five unfriendly guys and a friendly woman, fording the river and clambering toward Corn Ridge.
-Not knowing this, huddled alone in my tent, with rain unrelenting, I felt the awakened calm of sustained contentment.
-For though my execution was shoddy and my luck poor, my dogged persistence had won the day.
+I did not know that the following day would be as blissful as it turned out to be—amidst a relentless march of colossal cumulus clouds from the west, an intermittent sun would dry out me and most of my stuff, and shed its beams on a long hike and a parade of campsite amusements: a wild but docile herd of shaggy-assed ponies; a shepherd and his son driving their flock along the path; a crew of determined young hikers, five unfriendly guys and a friendly woman, fording the river and clambering toward Corn Ridge.
+Not yet knowing this, sopped and huddled alone in my tent, with rain unrelenting, I still felt the awakened calm of sustained contentment.
+Though my luck was poor and my execution shoddy, dogged persistence had won the day.
 A for effort, as they say.